openfaas/docs/docs/deployment/kubernetes.md

 When set to `Never`, only local (or pulled) images will work.
 This is useful if you want to tightly control which images are available and run in your Kubernetes cluster.

-### Using Raspberry Pi and ARM
+### Using Raspberry Pi and Arm

 Use `arkade` to install OpenFaaS, it will determine the correct files and container images to install OpenFaaS on an ARM device.

-To build and deploy images for Raspberry Pi and ARM, see the notes here: [Building multi-arch images for ARM and Raspberry Pi](/cli/build/)
+To build and deploy images for Raspberry Pi and Arm, see the notes here: [Building multi-arch images for Arm and Raspberry Pi](/cli/build/)

 For a complete tutorial (including OpenFaaS) see: